-Since the start of the 2010s, free to play games began to reach mainstream audiences such as CrossFire, DotA 2, and League of Legends.
+Since the start of the 2010s, free to play games began to reach mainstream audiences such as CrossFire, and DotA 2.
 While they are free of charge, you already get the game’s full experience without any pay to win tactic.
-Thus, the likes of League of Legends started to become more successful in both popularity and sales.
 Giving the player the whole gameplay without spending a dime influenced more publishers to do the same.

 However, only a few were able to pull it off, much like how Riot Games – the developer and publisher of the multiplayer – did.
 This also started the whole trend of free to play mobile games.
 In 2010, games such as Plants vs. Zombies, Angry Birds, and Jetpack Joyride began to emerge, giving rise to a whole new breed of gamers – the casuals.
 Thanks to its mainstream popularity, these games started to earn millions every month and even expand the franchise to movies, tv-series, and even animations.

 F2P games are excruciatingly known for their repetitive gameplay.
 Most F2P games are either competitive games, gacha games, or hyper-casual games.
 They are not known more for their stories but rather for the longevity and repetition of gameplay.

 Another disadvantage of these is that anybody who is not responsible enough to manage money is prone to digital gambling.
 Stuff like gacha games in general play like slot machines without the guarantee to get the desired high-value item in the game.
 Chances are low for getting high-value items; therefore, people who are not aware of its dangers can lead to catastrophic financial consequences.